MunichWeb3Builders/MINT_PAGE_SUGGESTION_1/README.md

 }
 ```

-Make sure you copy the contract ABI and paste it in the `public/config/abi.json` file.
+If you update the contract address please make sure that you copy the contract ABI and paste it in the `public/config/abi.json` file.

 Colors themes can be adjusted in the `public/config/theme.css` file.